ax3l/pydantic-mad/README.md

 There are many ways to describe beamlines out there, MAD-X, Elegant, SXF, IMPACT, ...
 All of them coupled to a *specific* code, most of them with a very custom syntax, non-unified conventions for units, and mixed with additional descriptions.
-Especially the custom syntax of many formats makes it pretty hard to implement in feature-complete way to exchange complex beamlines in the community.
+Especially the custom syntax of many formats makes it pretty hard to implement in a feature-complete way to exchange complex beamlines in the community.

 Let's change this.
 let's speak about concepts and implement a schema that is file agnostic and can be human-written, human-read, automatically be validated and is easily implemented in multiple programming languages.